 Management of Migraine and Headache thru Weather Monitoring

 Weather changes with a sharp drop in barometric pressure can often trigger a migraine headache in pressure sensitive individuals with a history of neurological disorders such as hydrocephalus, post tumor, Parkinson’s Disease, PTSD, sensory processing disorder or SPD, and person’s with a history of anxiety attacks and migraine.
 The sharp drop in barometric pressure during weather change often acts as a trigger of migraine.
 Weather apps and web sites can provide advanced warnings of changes in barometric pressure, so affected individuals can adjust their activities and medications.
 I’ve found the eWeather HD app to be the most convenient as it forecasts barometric pressure both 24 hours ahead, and the past 24 hours, in a easy to read graphic format.
 The app highlights steep rising and falling of barometric pressure, and can alert you via its icon on the taskbar of your phone.

 I am a migraine sufferer today as a result of 24 years and 12 CNS shunt surgeries for hydrocephalus.
 In this blog, I discuss a real migraine headache event, and how I used the eWeather HD to help me better through it.
 Had it not been for the Elecont eWeather app, I likely would have been down for the entire afternoon.
-And as of May 2016, I am able to give away free Google Promo codes from the eWeather HD app developer for a FREE app download for Android devices, a $4.95 value.
+And as of May 2016, I give away Google Promo codes from the eWeather HD app developer for a FREE app download for Android devices, a $4.95 value.
 To obtain a Google Promo code, email me your request to the address at bottom.